AgilData/apache-spark-examples/README.md

 These examples were put together for some talks on Apache Spark by AgilData [http://www.agildata.com/]

+Note that some of the Java examples do not currently work.
+This is to highlight some of the issues when using Java with the DataFrame API and this is covered in our talk (we will update this README with a link to the slides soon).

 ## US Census 2010

 There are various code samples in this repo in both Java and Scala for performing some trivial analytics on US census